article

 Entryway and Bathroom Boosts: Turn Dead Zones into Storage

 You can reclaim inches near the door and sink with smart, slim additions.
 Small swaps protect pathways and keep a tidy look without crowding the room.
+Dead zone activation can add 15-30% more functional storage to these high-traffic areas without impeding daily circulation.

 !entryway storage